ioah86/symbolicdata/README.md

-symbolicdata
+symbolicdata:sdeval
 ============

 http://www.symbolicdata.org

-This is the public repo of the Symbolic Data Project.
+This is the public repo of the Symbolic Data sub-project SDEval.

-For more information consult our wiki at the link given above.
+For more information consult the wiki at the link given above.